 If you have frequent contact with the child and their family, and know the child is mistreated, you could be breaking the law by not doing anything about it.
 See our information about the reporting abuse of children and vulnerable adults.

 I’ve got a new baby and I’m getting really stressed.
 What can I do to keep my temper under control?

-Looking after a new baby can be extremely stressful, no matter how much you love them.
+Looking after a new baby can be extremely stressful, no matter how much you love the child.
 It can be hard to keep your temper when you are very tired and anxious.
-Friends, family or your partner may be able to help you reduce the stress by giving you breaks and helping with housework and cooking, but it may be a good idea to find professional support as well.
+Friends, family or your partner may be able to help you reduce the stress by giving you breaks and helping with housework and cooking, but it may be a good idea to look for some professional support as well.

 Plunket offers very good general advice and support for new parents.
-All parents who choose to use Plunket’s services are offered a number of home visits, and can also make visits to the local Plunket clinic to monitor babies’ development and receive advice about feeding, sleeping, health issues etc. Plunket also runs group sessions for families with new babies.
+All parents who choose to use Plunket’s services are offered a number of home visits, and can also make visits to the local Plunket clinic to have the baby's development monitored and receive advice about feeding, sleeping, health issues etc. Plunket also runs group sessions for families with new babies.

 Barnardos provides a range of courses and other services for families.